Difference Between Profit vs Income

 - Both are dependent on Revenue.
 Income is dependent on both Profit and revenue.

-- Profit shows the actual strength of the company in terms of profitability, it is also helpful in calculating the total tax payable by the firm.
-On the other side, income shows that how much money the firm can distribute among shareholders and keep reserve or reinvest in the firm.
+- Profit shows the company’s actual strength in terms of profitability; it is also helpful in calculating the total tax payable by the firm.
+On the other side, income shows how much money the firm can distribute among shareholders and keep reserves or reinvest in the firm.

 Profit vs Income Comparison table